 Steam Cleaning vs. Dry Chemical Cleaning

 When you are choosing the best method for cleaning your carpets, you have a lot to consider.
-Should you do it yourself or schedule professional cleaning?
+Should you clean your carpets yourself of or schedule professional cleaning?

 Dry Chemical Carpet Cleaning